gusindra/hireach/resources/markdown/terms.md

 2.1.4        Obtain or attempt to obtain unauthorised access, via whatever means, to any of our systems and those owned or operated by us;

-2.1.5        Disassemble, reverse enTelixcelr, decompile or modify any software or application contained in or available on our Website in whole or in part, or otherwise attempt to obtain or access the source code of our Website;
+2.1.5        Disassemble, reverse enHiReachr, decompile or modify any software or application contained in or available on our Website in whole or in part, or otherwise attempt to obtain or access the source code of our Website;

 2.1.6        Use manual or automated software or processes to extract, export or otherwise scrape any material displayed on our Website, including text, graphics, photographs, images, illustrations, audio, video, data, ratings, reviews and other information (“Content”).
 Such manual or automated software or processes include datamining, scraping, spidering, indexing, storing or rehosting the Content outside our Website;